Keyboard layout: History

 In countries using the Latin script, the center, alphanumeric portion of the modern keyboard is most often based on the QWERTY design by Christopher Sholes.
 Sholes' layout was long thought to have been laid out in such a way that common two-letter combinations were placed on opposite sides of the keyboard so that his mechanical keyboard would not jam.
 However, evidence for this claim has often been contested.
 In 2012, an argument was advanced by two Japanese historians of technology showing that the key order on the earliest Sholes prototypes in fact followed the left-right and right-left arrangement of the contemporary Hughes-Phelps printing telegraph, described above.
-Later iterations diverged progressively for various technical reasons, and strong vestiges of the left-right A-N, right-left O-Z arrangement can still be seen in the modern QWERTY layout.
+Later iterations diverged progressively for various technical reasons, and strong vestiges of the left-right A–N, right-left O–Z arrangement can still be seen in the modern QWERTY layout.
 Sholes' chief improvement was thus to lay out the keys in rows offset horizontally from each other by three-eighths, three-sixteenths, and three-eighths inches to provide room for the levers and to reduce hand-movement distance.
 Although it has been demonstrated that the QWERTY layout is not the most efficient layout for typing, it remains the standard.

 Sholes chose the size of the keys to be on three-quarter [3/4, or 0.75] inch centers (about 19 mm, versus musical piano keys which are 23.5 mm or about 0.93 inches wide).
-0.75 inches has turned out to be optimum for fast key entry by the average size hand, and keyboards with this key size are called "full-sized keyboards".
+0.75 inches has turned out to be optimum for fast key entry by the average-size hand, and keyboards with this key size are called "full-sized keyboards".

 On a manual typewriter, the operator could press the key down with a lighter touch for such characters as the period or comma, which did not occupy as much area on the paper.
-Since an electric typewriter supplied the force to the typebar itself after the typist merely touched the key, the typewriter itself had to be designed to supply different force for different characters.
-To simplify this, the most common layout for electric typewriters in the United States differed from that for the one most common on manual typewriters.
-Single-quote and double-quote, instead of being above the keys for the digits 2 and 8 respectively, were placed together on a key of their own.
+Since an electric typewriter supplied the force to the typebar itself after the typist merely touched the key, the typewriter itself had to be designed to supply different forces for different characters.
+To simplify this, the most common layout for electric typewriters in the United States differed from that of the most common layout of manual typewriters.
+Single-quote and double-quote, instead of being above the keys for the digits 2 and 8, respectively, were placed together on a key of their own.
 The underscore, another light character, replaced the asterisk above the hyphen.